-- 1 Replace the three screws to secure the touchpad support bracket to the system. - 2 Connect the touchpad cable to the connector in the system. - 3 Replace the four screws to secure the touchpad to the system. - 4 Install the: - a hard drive - b battery - c base cover - 5 Follow the procedure in After working inside your computer.
+- 1 Replace the three screws to secure the touchpad support bracket to the system. - 2 Connect the touchpad cable to the connector in the system. - 3 Replace the four screws to secure the touchpad to the system. - 4 Paste the adhesive to the touchpad. - 5 Install the: - a battery - b base cover - 6 Follow the procedure in After working inside your computer.